agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 TB: Black–Scholes doesn't have a price history.

-TS: yes, it's simple, and volatility comes right off the bd-ask spread, so Black–Scholes is pretty efficient.
+TS: yes, it's simple, and volatility comes right off the bid-ask spread, so Black–Scholes is pretty efficient.

 TB: so you can look at the market and see what it outght to be now...